-Pruitt Flies First Class To Avoid Dealing With The Riffraff in Coach
+Pruitt Flies First Class to Avoid Dealing With the Riffraff in Coach

 [I]t’s not clear what hazards, aside from those to your knees, lurk in the coach seats of the world’s most highly securitized public spaces.
 Nor is it evident how a first-class seat, separated from the proletariat by a gauze curtain, would help stop an assailant.
 Records obtained by the Environmental Integrity Project don’t show whether Pruitt’s security detail also flies first class.

 If they don’t, then you have to wonder why Pruitt feels safer separated from his guards.
-And the whole premise is a bit ridiculous: how many coach travelers on a random flight are going to board the plane ready to razz Scott Pruitt?
+And the whole premise is a bit ridiculous: How many coach travelers on a random flight are going to board the plane ready to razz Scott Pruitt?
 I write about politics every day, and I wouldn’t recognize the man on a plane if he ran over my foot with his rolling suitcase.

 But while the ethics of Pruitt’s high-flying habits are questionable, there’s no question whatsoever of his terrible political instincts in making this argument.
 Jamelle Bouie nails it: